When Doing Good Comes With Stigma

 - However, framing the origin story in a certain way can encourage those same consumers to offer non-purchase support, such as joining a mailing list.

-New research from Rice Business assistant professor Diana Jue-Rajasingh suggests an uncomfortable challenge for social-venture founders: the very origin story that grounds their mission may, in some contexts, limit their ability to grow.
+For social-venture founders, new research from Rice Business assistant professor Diana Jue-Rajasingh points to an uncomfortable tension: the origin story that anchors a company’s mission can, in some contexts, slow its growth.

-Before earning her Ph.D., Jue-Rajasingh co-founded Essmart, a company that distributes socially beneficial products across rural India.
-As Essmart pursued new customers, she struggled with how to present the company’s rural roots in a way that would appeal to a more affluent audience.
+Before earning her doctorate, Jue-Rajasingh co-founded Essmart, a company that distributes socially beneficial products across rural India.
+As the company expanded to more affluent customers, she faced a dilemma familiar to many mission-driven founders: how prominently to feature its rural roots.

 “Do we emphasize our rural origin story as we expand?
 That was something we had to think about,” Jue-Rajasingh says.
 “Is it even useful to talk about the good we’re doing in villages when we’re marketing to people who may not care about that?”

-In a new paper in the Strategic Management Journal, they examine whether sharing a social venture’s origin story appeals to new customers — and how framing that story, whether through social impact or product design, shapes its effectiveness.
+To see whether that concern held up more broadly, Jue-Rajasingh partnered with longtime collaborator Wesley Koo of Johns Hopkins University.
+In a new paper published in the Strategic Management Journal, they examine how sharing a social venture’s origin story affects new customers and how different ways of framing that story shape consumer response.

 When Origin Stories Backfire